Text to Speech

 Accessibility Tools

 TTS plays a pivotal role in accessibility tools for individuals with visual impairments or learning disabilities.
-Screen readers utilize TTS to convert digital text into speech, enabling users to navigate websites, applications, and documents more effectively.
-Additionally, TTS enhances accessibility in educational settings by providing auditory feedback for written materials, fostering inclusive learning environments.
+Screen readers utilize TTS to convert digital text into audio, enabling users to navigate websites, applications, and documents more effectively.

 Navigation and Voice Assistants